Snowflake-Labs/sfquickstarts/site/sfguides/src/security_analytics_with_wiz_and_snowflake/security_analytics_with_wiz_and_snowflake.md

 ### Identifying High-Risk Platforms

-Another interesting analysis is to understand which cloud platform and subscriptions historically hold most of the critical cloud security risk.
+Another interesting analysis is to understand which cloud platform and subscriptions historically hold most of the cloud security risk.
 To do that, we can count the number of critical Issues by the cloud platform using the following query:

 ```sql
 --Issues found on the cloud platforms along with their severity